 Though medications are prescribed in a few cases, grieving and mourning will always be the most honest ways to deal with your loss.
 Accepting the pain and moving towards it to embrace that as a part of your reality will work wonders for you in overcoming your grief.

-Grief is not an illness which should be cured with medicines.
-Sympathy from your loved ones, compassion and a clear understanding of your loss also helps.
+Grief is not an illness that Mental Health Professionals should cure with medicines.
+Sympathy from your loved ones, compassion, and a clear understanding of your loss also helps.
 However, when the symptoms are intense or are prolonged, You should consider visiting a psychiatrist at the earliest.
-This is especially true if you or your loved one’s day to day routine has been affected significantly and you have noticed that you/they have been taking a longer time than expected to heal emotionally.
+This is especially true if you or your loved one’s day-to-day routine has been affected significantly and you have noticed that you/they have been taking a longer time than expected to heal emotionally.
 Not having moved on and gotten on with daily activities is a sure sign of needing clinical help.